Evalenc6/Free-Game-Generator-Extra/README.md

 <!-- (This is a comment) INSTRUCTIONS: Go through this page and fill out any **bolded** entries with their correct values.-->

-# AND101 Project 5 - Choose Your Own API
+# AND101 Project 7 - CYOAPI Part 3: Beautified

 Submitted by: **Evan Valencia**

-Time spent: **5** hours spent in total
+Time spent: **2** hours spent in total

 ## Summary

-**Free Game Generator** is an android app that **Allows users to find a random free game based on their platform and game type using the FreeToGame API**
+**Free Game Generator Extra** is an android app that **App that displays free games of the users choosing allowing you to select which platform and game type you would like to find!**

-If I had to describe this project in three (3) emojis, they would be: :space_invader: :joystick: :video_game:
+If I had to describe this project in three (3) emojis, they would be: :joystick: :jigsaw: :video_game:

 ## Application Features